pcaronde/istio-demo/README.md

 # Demonstration of istio authentication and rules
 These demos create three namespaces with two apps in each (httpbin and sleep)

-The first demo `demo-1.sh` sets up and shows how a mesh works.
+The first demo `demo-full.sh` sets up and shows how a mesh works.

-The second demo `demo-2.sh` shows how mutual tls can be used.

-`demo-3.sh` is incomplete and untested

 # Quick Start
 `demo-full.sh create`